jyg/automatonism-reloaded/README.md

 See https://plugdata.org/docs/book/DAWIntegration.html for other infos about DAW integration of plugdata.

+## License

+As a fork of Automatonism, this project inherits the **GPL-3.0 license** https://www.gnu.org/licenses/gpl-3.0.txt

 ## Changes

 2025/05/04	-updated doc (this file)

 2023/11/15	-improved Plugdata support, added patch statesaving inside DAW